zhysora/PSGan-Family/README.md

 # How to Use this Project

 This repo is the official implementation for [PSGAN: A Generative Adversarial Network for Remote Sensing Image Pan-sharpening](https://ieeexplore.ieee.org/document/9306912).
-The paper is accepted to TGRS2020.
+The paper is published in TGRS2021.

 1. build your own dataset
 2. train and test the models